avc-adelaide/bellhoppe/README.md

 # BELLHOP

 * Bellhop is an underwater acoustics simulator, part of the [Acoustics Toolbox](http://oalib.hlsresearch.com/AcousticsToolbox/)

-* It has been forked by UCal San Diego to support the [multithreaded C++/CUDA version of BELLHOP/BELLHOP3D: `bellhopcxx`/`bellhopcuda`](https://github.com/A-New-BellHope/bellhopcuda)
+* The Bellhop component of the Acoustics Toolbox has been extracted and forked by UCal San Diego to support the [multithreaded C++/CUDA version of
+BELLHOP/BELLHOP3D: `bellhopcxx`/`bellhopcuda`](https://github.com/A-New-BellHope/bellhopcuda)

 * The UCal team maintain a fork with numerical properties and robustness improved and bugs fixed; some of these changes have been back-ported into the Acoustics Toolbox directly but the codebases are no longer identical

 * This repository is a subsequent fork from Adelaide University, Australia, with the intention of providing a clean and well-documented repository to provide easier access to the code

-* (Yes, it would be better to try not to proliferate forks; if this is successful we will open pull requests)
+* The main features of the AU work are:
+    * Consolidation of code files and build processes with a single set of clean sources
+    * Source code documentation using FORD, using consistent formatting of code comments
+    * Addition of explicit regression and unit test files
+    * Continuous integration through Github for test suite and code coverage

 ## Documentation Overview